yegor256/blog/_posts/2015/jan/2015-01-05-how-to-be-honest-and-keep-customer.md

 [outsourcers]({% pst 2015/oct/2015-10-27-outsourcing-doesnt-work %})
 prefer to keep their sources
 private until the very end of the project, when the final invoice is paid.

+{% quote No matter how beautiful your architecture and your source code is, the "friend" will always be right. %}

 I think that an accidental appearance of a "friend" with a negative opinion is un-preventable.
 If it happens, it happens.
 You can't avoid it.